 - has designed programs to enable the effective implementation of evidence and evaluation of its impact on healthcare practice (evidence implementation).

 It is this unique approach that is encompassed in the JBI Model of Evidence-based Healthcare.

 Jordan Z, Lockwood C, Aromataris E, Munn Z. The updated JBI model for evidence-based healthcare.
 The Joanna Briggs Institute.
 2016

 Pearson A, Jordan Z & Munn Z. Translational science and evidence-based healthcare: a clarification and reconceptualization of how knowledge is generated and used in healthcare.
 Nursing Research and Practice.
 2012.

 Pearson A, Wiechula R, Court A & Lockwood C. The JBI model of evidence‐based healthcare, International Journal of Evidence‐Based Healthcare.
 2005; 3(8):207-215.

 JBI Methodology Groups

-Scientific development is an important priority for the Institute.
+Scientific development is an important priority for JBI.
 For more than 20 years, JBI has been a world leader in providing methodological guidance for the conduct of systematic reviews and evidence implementation.
-JBI achieves this via its Methodology Groups, comprising experts from across JBI and the Joanna Briggs Collaboration to examine its methodologies for the conduct of systematic reviews of different evidence types.
+JBI achieves this via its Methodology Groups, comprising experts from across JBI and the JBI Collaboration to examine its methodologies for the conduct of systematic reviews of different types of evidence.